Turbulence In the Outer Regions of Protoplanetary Disks. I. Weak Accretion with No Vertical Magnetic Flux: Results

-The vertical structure results can also be summarized in the time- and horizontally-averaged quantities as a function of $z$, as is shown in Fig.~\ref{vert_profile}.
+The vertical structure is also depicted via time- and horizontally-averaged quantities as a function of $z$, as is shown in Fig.~\ref{vert_profile}.
 From the top two panels, it is obvious that there is a double-peak structure to the stress; no doubt a result of the ambipolar dead zone.
 Within this dead zone, the Reynolds stress dominates over the Maxwell stress.
 From the space-time diagrams above, any nonzero Maxwell stress within this region likely results from large scale correlations in the magnetic field rather than any sort of turbulence.
 Note that there are regions where the stress can go negative, and since the vertical axis is logarithmic, the curves are simply cut off where the values drop below zero.

 The bottom two panels show the various energies (i.e., thermal, kinetic, and magnetic) as a function of height.
 The thermal pressure dominates over the vast majority of the disk's vertical structure.
 However, for $|z| \gtrsim 2.5H$, the magnetic energy dominates over all other energies.
-We note in particular the very strong magnetic dominance in the upper regions of Z30AU (lower left panel).
-This magnetic field is stationary in time according to the space-time diagram for this run, akin to the lower panel of Fig.~\ref{sttz_rau100}; a net toroidal field remains stationary in time for $|z| \gtrsim 2H$.
+We note in particular the very strong magnetic dominance in the upper $z$ regions of Z30AU (lower left panel).
+This magnetic field is stationary in time according to the space-time diagram for this run, akin to the lower panel of Fig.~\ref{sttz_rau100}.

 We attribute some of this behavior to the gas density floor.
 Indeed, looking at the vertical pressure profile (which follows the gas density), the pressure is prevented from going below $10^{-4}$ of its initial peak value.
 The resulting gradient in the gas pressure has an effect on the buoyant properties of the field.
 We address this issue further in the next section.